pavel-elblaus/projectdb/README.md

-  enable [options] <servername>     # enable the service to start on boot disable <servername>              # disables starting the service on boot pm2-start [options] <servername>  # starting process by name on process manager pm2-stop [servername]             # stop all active processes or select on process manager
+  enable [options] <servername>     # enable the service to start on boot disable <servername>              # disables starting the service on boot pm2-start [options] <servername>  # starting process by name on process manager pm2-restart <servername>          # restarting process by name on process manager pm2-stop [servername]             # stop all active processes or select on process manager

 Examples: